-Most graph labeling methods trace their origin to one introduced by Rosa [973] in 1967, or one given by Graham and Sloane [484] in 1980.
-Rosa [973] called a function f a $\beta$ -valuation of a graph G with q edges if f is an injection from the vertices of G to the set $\{0, 1, \dots, q\}$ such that, when each edge xy is assigned the label |f(x) - f(y)|, the resulting edge labels are distinct.
-Golomb [475] subsequently called such labelings graceful and this is now the popular term.
-Rosa introduced $\beta$ -valuations as well as a number of other labelings as tools for decomposing the complete graph into isomorphic subgraphs.
-In particular, $\beta$ -valuations originated as a means of attacking the conjecture of Ringel [962] that $K{2n+1}$ can be decomposed into 2n+1 subgraphs that are all isomorphic to a given tree with n edges.
-Although an unpublished result of Erdős says that most graphs are not graceful (cf. [484]), most graphs that have some sort of regularity of structure are graceful.
-Sheppard [1059] has shown that there are exactly q! gracefully labeled graphs with q edges.
-Rosa [973] has identified essentially three reasons why a graph fails to be graceful: (1) G has "too many vertices" and "not enough edges," (2) G "has too many edges," and (3) G "has the wrong parity."
-An infinite class of graphs that are not graceful for the second reason is given in [229].
-As an example of the third condition Rosa [973] has shown that if every vertex has even degree and the number of edges is congruent to 1 or 2 (mod 4) then the graph is not graceful.
-In particular, the cycles $C{4n+1}$ and $C{4n+2}$ are not graceful.
+Most graph labeling methods trace their origin to one introduced by Rosa [1033] in 1967, or one given by Graham and Sloane [503] in 1980.
+Rosa [1033] called a function f a β -valuation of a graph G with q edges if f is an injection from the vertices of G to the set $\{0,1,\ldots,q\}$ such that, when each edge xy is assigned the label |f(x) - f(y)|, the resulting edge labels are distinct.
+Golomb [494] subsequently called such labelings graceful and this is now the popular term.
+Rosa introduced β -valuations as well as a number of other labelings as tools for decomposing the complete graph into isomorphic subgraphs.
+In particular, β -valuations originated as a means of attacking the conjecture of Ringel [1022] that K{2n+1} can be decomposed into 2n+1 subgraphs that are all isomorphic to a given tree with n edges.
+Although an unpublished result of Erdős says that most graphs are not graceful (see [503]), most graphs that have some sort of regularity of structure are graceful.
+Sheppard [1130] has shown that there are exactly q! gracefully labeled graphs with q edges.
+Rosa [1033] has identified essentially three reasons why a graph fails to be graceful: (1) G has "too many vertices" and "not enough edges," (2) G "has too many edges," and (3) G "has the wrong parity."
+The disjoint union of trees is a case where there are too many vertices for the number of edges.
+An infinite class of graphs that are not graceful for the second reason is given in [236].
+As an example of the third condition Rosa [1033] has shown that if every vertex has even degree and the number of edges is congruent to 1 or 2 (mod 4) then the graph is not graceful.
+In particular, the cycles C{4n+1} and C{4n+2} are not graceful.